Implementing the Voters Choice Act in Sacramento County

 The County Elections office will be responsible for an outreach campaign to encourage greater voter turnout.
 This presents an opportunity for increased awareness and interest in the mid-term election.

 The Sacramento County Republican Party has established a Voter Engagement Committee to provide outreach to all communities, and to implement a get-out-the-vote strategy under the new voting model.
-This will require substantial human and financial resources to implement a new way of approaching GOTV over the 28 day voting cycle.
+Since voters will no longer vote at their polling place and all voters will receive a vote-by-mail ballot, substantial human and financial resources will be required to implement a new way of approaching GOTV over the 28 day voting cycle.

 Your participation is needed: